vagnerlucas/resume/README.md

 Salvador, BA, Brazil • [vagnerlucas@hotmail.com](mailto:vagnerlucas@hotmail.com) • [LinkedIn](https://www.linkedin.com/in/vagnerlucas/en)

 ----
-    Over 8 years of experience in IT, with strong background in IT infrastructure.
+    Over 8 years of experience in IT, with a strong background in IT infrastructure.

     Advanced development Knowledge.
 Self-motivating problem-solver.
-Easily adaptable to new environment.
+Easily adaptable to new environments.
 ----

 Skills